Chiminea vs Fire Pit - Which is Better

 Stone and Concrete Fire Pits

 If you’re planning on having your fire pit in a fixed position forever then you may decide to either build your own or have one built in your garden.
-Home built and DIY fire pits are often made from concrete or stone and are built in a square or circular shape in your garden or patio.

 The main advantage of these types of fire pit is that they generally require much less maintenance.
 The only problem with them is that they are fixed in position and unless you are a really good DIYer, you’ll either have to pay someone to build it for you, or you may end up with something that looks really bad.